 Since the 2017 season, eight of his paintings of N'awlins street scenes have been featured on Queen Sugar, creator/director Ava DuVernay's NAACP Award-winning TV series co-produced by Oprah Winfrey for her OWN Network.
 Also in 2017, his canvases began gracing the walls of the famous Charlie's Steak House in uptown New Orleans and, in 2018, an exhibit of his work accompanied the run of Michael Michetti's updated production of A Streetcar Named Desire at the Boston Court Performing Arts Center, coincidentally starring his friends Maya Lynne Robinson and Desean Terry as Stella and Stanley.

 In late 2018, Travis' painting of world-famous art patron and journalist Joan Agajanian Quinn and her late husband Jack joined the celebrated Joan Quinn Portraits collection, a touring exhibit which has been seen at museums and galleries across the nation and the world, featuring more than 200 uniquely personal portraits of Quinn created by such artists as David Hockney, Andy Warhol, Helmut Newton, Robert Graham, Ed Moses, Don Bachardy, Ed Ruscha, Robert Mapplethorpe, Billy Al Bengston, Jean Michel Basquiat, Matthew Rolston, Milton Greene, Alice Springs, Laddie John Dill, Zandra Rhodes, Mel Ramos, Ian Falconer, and Jim McHugh.

 In March, 2019, a collection of his Tennessee Williams portraits and paintings of Tenn’s beloved French Quarter haunts were installed at Off the Beaten Way Gallery on Royal Street in New Orleans, the opening of the exhibition coinciding with the 33rd annual Tennessee Williams Literary Festival.
 In the midst of the highly successful run, the gallery was forced to close down as a victim of COVID-19 but his 24 canvases featured there were transferred and remain on display at New Orleans' wildly eclectic Esplanade Jungle for an extended stay.

-A collection of Travis’ canvases were recently featured at the annual Chocolate and Art Show 2019 at the Vortex in the downtown Los Angeles Art District and he is currently working on a commission of 10 portraits of acclaimed solo artist/pianist extraordinaire Hershey Felder, depicting him as each of his celebrated “Composer Sonata” characterizations—having completed portraits of him as Beethoven, Debussy, Tchaikovsky, Gershwin, Leonard Bernstein, and in his upcoming 2020 incarnation as Rachmaninoff.
+A collection of Travis’ canvases were recently featured at the annual Chocolate and Art Show 2019 at the Vortex in the downtown Los Angeles Art District and he is currently working on a commission of 9 portraits of acclaimed solo artist/pianist extraordinaire Hershey Felder, depicting him as each of his celebrated “Composer Sonata” characterizations—having completed portraits of him as Beethoven, Debussy, Tchaikovsky, Gershwin, Chopin, Liszt, Irving Berlin, Leonard Bernstein, and the 9th will be his upcoming 2020 incarnation as Rachmaninoff.